8 Signs Labor Is Near (And When to Take Action!)

 Increased pelvic and rectal pressure

-Pelvic pressure is a common sign during the later stages of labor.
+Pelvic pressure is a common sign of labor during the later stages.
 You may feel pressure in your rectum too.
 Moreno describes it as a feeling “similar to needing to have a bowel movement.”
 Get ready, because this means that baby’s really on the way!

 Your doctor will give you instructions on what to do and when to call if you start experiencing signs of labor.
 But if you’re unsure or have any disconcerting symptoms, don’t hesitate to reach out right away.
 And if this isn’t your first baby, Lamppa says you’ll want to keep in mind that things might move faster this time around.
 Either way, experts say you’ll want to get in touch with your practitioner right away if you experience any or all of the following:

-• Contractions that last for at least 30 seconds and are five minutes apart for about an hour
+- Contractions that last between 60 and 120 seconds and are five minutes apart for about an hour

 What’s more, if you have reason to suspect you’re in preterm labor (before week 37), call your doctor right away.